WLAN-Pi/wlanpi-documentation/docs/admin/wifi_client.md

-Title: Connecting You WLAN Pi to a Wireless Network
+Title: Connecting Your WLAN Pi to a Wireless Network
 Authors: Nigel Bowden

-# Connecting You WLAN Pi to a Wireless Network
+# Connecting Your WLAN Pi to a Wireless Network

 Assuming your network uses a PSK, simply edit the following files: